Graduate Tuition Incentive Scholarship (GTIS)

 - If your external award covers two semesters in the same academic year, submit only one application for both fall and spring semesters.

-- If your award covers more than one academic year (a multi-year fellowship/award), submit a new application for each year.
-Unfortunately, because our funds vary each year, we cannot guarantee funding from year to year
+- If your award covers more than one academic year (a multi-year fellowship/award), you must submit a new application for each year because our funds vary each year, and we cannot guarantee funding from year to year

 - With your application, you must submit a copy of the award letter that includes: